Flood Advisory issued for Hall by NWS - NewsBreak

 Flood Advisory issued for Hall by NWS

-Effective: 2021-08-16 14:33:00 CDT Expires: 2021-08-16 17:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
-Target Area: Hall The National Weather Service in Lubbock has issued a * Flood Advisory for Northwestern Childress County in the panhandle of Texas Northeastern Hall County in the panhandle of Texas * Until 600 PM CDT. * At 439 PM CDT, Doppler radar indicated slow moving thunderstorms producing heavy rain over Estelline.
-This includes US-287 between Childress and Memphis.
-Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Up to 2 inches of rain have fallen. * Some locations that will experience flooding include Estelline.
-Additional rainfall amounts up to 2 inches are possible over the area.
-This additional rain will result in minor flooding and ponding of water on roadways.alerts.weather.gov
+Effective: 2021-08-20 01:39:00 CDT Expires: 2021-08-20 10:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be especially cautious at night when it is harder to recognize the dangers of flooding.
+Be aware of your surroundings and do not drive on flooded roads.
+Target Area: Hall The National Weather Service in Hastings has issued a * Urban and Small Stream Flood Advisory for Northeastern Hall County in south central Nebraska * Until 845 AM CDT Friday. * At 243 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+This may cause urban and small stream flooding.
+Around 1 inch of rain has fallen. * Some locations that will experience flooding include Grand Island.
+Additional rainfall amounts up to 1 inch is possible over the area.alerts.weather.gov

 Comments / 0